-Douglas Bevington, Ph.D., is the Leonardo DiCaprio Foundation’s Environment Now Forest Program Director.
+Douglas Bevington, Ph.D., is the Forest Program Director for Environment Now.
 He holds his doctorate in sociology from the University of California, Santa Cruz, where he taught courses on social movement studies.
 He is the author of The Rebirth of Environmentalism: Grassroots Activism from the Spotted Owl to the Polar Bear (Island Press, 2009), which explores how grassroots forest and wildlife protection groups have made a big impact on federal environmental policies in the U.S. His book profiles small, bold groups that have benefited from the support of the Fund for Wild Nature.

-Monica Bond, MS, is a wildlife biologist and biodiversity advocate with the Wild Nature Institute.
+Monica Bond, PhD, is a wildlife biologist and biodiversity advocate with the Wild Nature Institute.
 She is a graduate of the first year of Green Corps, the field school for environmental organizing, and has worked as an Endangered Species Act grassroots organizer for the National Wildlife Federation and a staff biologist for the Center for Biological Diversity, where she fought urban sprawl and protected forests from damaging logging.
-Monica received her M.S. degree in Wildlife Science from the Department of Fisheries and Wildlife at Oregon State University and has conducted field research on Gray-tailed Voles, Western Burrowing Owls, Spotted Owls, Black-backed Woodpeckers, Arboreal Salamanders, Northern Elephant Seals, Hawaiian Monk Seals, and Masai Giraffe.
-She resides in New Hampshire but travels around the world researching and advocating for the conservation of imperiled wildlife and habitats.
+Monica received her M.S. degree in Wildlife Science from the Department of Fisheries and Wildlife at Oregon State University and her Ph.D. in Ecology from the Department of Evolutionary Biology and Environmental Studies at the University of Zurich.
+She has conducted field research on Gray-tailed Voles, Western Burrowing Owls, Spotted Owls, Black-backed Woodpeckers, Arboreal Salamanders, Northern Elephant Seals, Hawaiian Monk Seals, and Masai Giraffe.
+She travels around the world researching and advocating for the conservation of imperiled wildlife and habitats.

 Tracy Davids, Esq. is the Southeast Program Coordinator for Defenders of Wildlife in their Asheville, NC office and the former Executive Director of Wild South.
 She has been an ardent advocate for public lands protection, imperiled species, and ecological footprint reduction for over 20 years.
 Her experience also includes non-profit consulting/coaching, the practice of civil law in Boston, MA and volunteer board service for several local, regional, and national conservation organizations.
 Tracy spends her free time teaching group fitness classes (her paid hobby), gardening, hiking, backpacking, and exploring the wilds of our great public forests and parks.